codingatkca/interview_experience/README.md

 - How can you decarease/reduce  network letency?
 - How do you design Load Balancer ?
 - What is fail fast and faile safe in Java collection?
+- How do you handle Client side load balancer and server side load balancer?

 # Ops Fundamental
 ----------------------------------